majjihari/hello-world-docker-action/README.md

 # Hello world docker action

-R
-This action prints "Hello Wxad or "Hello" + the name of a person to greet to the log.
+This action prints "Hello World or "Hello" + the name of a person to greet to the log.

 ## Inputs